 - India is a party to the Ramsar Convention.
 India signed under it on 1st February 1982.

-- Chilika Lake is the largest Ramsar Site of India
+- Sundarbans is the largest Ramsar Site of India.

 - World’s First Ramsar site was identified in 1974, which was the Cobourg Peninsula in Australia.